-The OIPC can receive complaints from the public about the improper administration of the ATIPP Act by public bodies.
+The OIPC can receive complaints from the public about the improper administration of ATIPPA by public bodies.
 If you believe a public body did not properly search for records, or the public body failed to locate records you believe exist, or you have some other concern about how a public body or the APO handled your access request, you can make a complaint to the OIPC by completing a Complaint Form.

 What happens when I make a complaint?